GravityPDF/gravity-pdf-previewer/readme.txt

 == Changelog ==

+= Version 1.2.4, January 1, 2019 =

+* Bug: Fix regression in 1.2.3 that prevented the auto-refresh feature working on AJAX forms

 = Version 1.2.3, December 17, 2018 =

 * Bug: Fix Preview reload issue when submitting AJAX forms on a Mac [GH#45]
 * Bug: Fix PHP notice when $form variable isn't the expected object [GH#47]